 Rhode Island is a small state, yet it has had a big impact on American history.
 The state was instrumental in the Revolutionary War, adopting a staunch stance against British authority and giving the Continental Army important help.
 The founding ideals of Rhode Island—religious freedom and the separation of church and state—were revolutionary at the time and continue to impact contemporary culture.

-Outside of the Revolutionary War, Rhode Island’s influence on American history is substantial.
-During the 19th century, the state was a hub for industrial innovation, with Pawtucket serving as the cradle of the American Industrial Revolution.
-Rhode Island’s distinct political environment, with its long history of independent thought and minimal government, has also influenced the growth of the United States.
+Outside the Revolutionary War, Rhode Island’s influence on American history is substantial.
+During the 19th century, the state was a hub for commercial enterprise creation, with Pawtucket function as the place of origin of the American Industrial Revolution.
+Rhode Island’s chiseled political environment, with its long history of independent thought and minimum government, has also determined the growth of the United States.

 Rhode Island’s Role in Shaping America